Last Updated: January 13, 2021

 For the purpose of this Notice, ProPay, “we” and “us” refer to ProPay, Inc. and its subsidiaries and affiliates, as the context requires.
 Our privacy practices vary depending on the services we provide.
 For some products and services, where required, we will provide additional privacy notices before collecting your personal information.
+We may also provide different or supplemental privacy notices for different countries.
 Please read this Notice carefully.
-If you have any questions, you may contact us at firstname.lastname@example.org or by the methods provided in the “Contact Us” section below
+If you have any questions, you may contact us at firstname.lastname@example.org or by the methods provided in the “Contact Us” section below.

 ProPay provides financial transaction products and services for commercial and non-commercial enterprises.
 Those products and services include payment processing and additional payment solution products and services, (collectively referred to as the “Services”).
 For our Customers, information about disclosures, transfers and other processing of personal information as part of the Services is set out in the documentation provided to them at or before onboarding.
 This Notice is a supplement, not a replacement, to that documentation and relates specifically to information we collect through our Sites and Apps.